-Ci90 = 90th percentile confidence level concentration of chlorine in fuel type, i, in units of pounds per million Btu as calculated according to Equation 15 of this section.
+Ci90 = 90th percentile confidence level concentration of chlorine in fuel type, i, in units of pounds per million Btu as calculated according to Equation 11 of this section.

 Qi = Fraction of total heat input from fuel type, i, based on the fuel mixture that has the highest content of chlorine.
 If you do not burn multiple fuel types, it is not necessary to determine the value of this term.
 Insert a value of "1" for Qi.
-For continuous compliance demonstration, the actual fraction of the fuel burned during the month should be used.